 The social/religious/political role of Muslim women in the African Diaspora

 Islamic feminism in Africa and in the Diasporas

 Critical readings of non-Muslim writings about women in African countries and in the Diasporas

 African women and the Muslim /non-Muslims dialogues

 Muslim women leadership in Africa and the Diasporas

 African Muslim women self-expression in art and literature

-Send submissions or inquiries in MS Word or Rich Text format to: hadeer.nagah at gmail.com.
+Send submissions or inquiries in MS Word or Rich Text format to: Hadeer Nagah.
 Author(s) name and contact information should be included on a SEPARATE page.
 All submissions will be acknowledged via email.
 Kindly contact the guest-editor via email if you do not receive an acknowledgement of your submission.